Once upon a time a friend posted this article — which I like but I have issues with.

 Consider these two lists (not exhaustive, just for the sake of illustration):

 Its telling to me that the author did not include: “safe shelter” in their list of outer resources.
-It tells me that the author has probably not lived in unsafe shelter before.

 Our North American society and financial system DOES NOT WORK without unemployment.
 A class of people out of work is necessary to keep wages down so that companies can make money and keep employees compliant.
+And yet the unemployed are painted as simply lazy, worst regarded by the people struggling to get by and can’t conceive of why someone wouldn’t be able to get and keep a job.

 What else is privilege but an unequal access to resources?